daydayupzzl/daydayupzzl.github.io/_pages/about.md

 As I look towards the future, I am passionate about pursuing a **Ph.D.** starting in the Fall of 2025, with a focus on **AI for Medicine** and **AI for Drug Discovery**.
 I am eager to collaborate with experts and contribute to groundbreaking research in these fields.
 Please feel free to contact me at daydayupzzl@163.com.

 # News
+- **Dec 2024:** 🎉 I received Hou Jingru Scholarship in Henan University
+- **Dec 2024:** 🥇 My team won The First prize of the National Artificial Intelligence Application Scene Innovation Challenge Competition
+- **Oct 2024:** 🎉 Our work about AI-aided Network Pharmacology has been accepted by Molecular Diversity
-- **October 2024:** My team won The First prize of the 6th National College Students' Intelligent Technology Application Competition
+- **Oct 2024:** 🥇 My team won The First prize of the 6th National College Students' Intelligent Technology Application Competition
+- **Sep 2024:** 🎉 I received national scholarship in China
-- **September 2024:** My team won The Second Prize of Huawei Cloud Developer Competition in Jiangsu Province
+- **Sep 2024:** 🥈 My team won The Second Prize of Huawei Cloud Developer Competition in Jiangsu Province
-- **July 2024:** Attended the International Conference on Intelligent Systems for Molecular Biology (ISMB) in Montreal, where my paper was accepted for an **oral presentation** and nominated for the best paper award.
+- **July 2024:** 🎉 Attended the International Conference on Intelligent Systems for Molecular Biology (ISMB) in Montreal, where my paper was accepted for an **oral presentation** and nominated for the best paper award.
-- **July 2024:** My team won a national award in the "Challenge Cup" National College Student Business Plan Competition and third prize in the "Duzheng Cup" Biomedical AI Innovation Application Competition.
+- **July 2024:** 🥉My team won a national award in the "Challenge Cup" National College Student Business Plan Competition and third prize in the "Duzheng Cup" Biomedical AI Innovation Application Competition.
-- **June 2024:** Proposed a drug-drug interaction (DDI) prediction model named **ComNet**, which improves the prediction accuracy and reliability of complex drug interactions.